PavanGupta01/assignment/README.md

 ## 📝 Submission Guidelines
-1. The code can be submitted as a zip file or in a publicly available Git repository to rajat.khanna@mindtickle.com
+1. The code can be submitted as a zip file or in a publicly available Git repository.
 2. Generate an additional markdown file containing any supplementary setup instructions you wish to provide for the reviewer.
 3. Selection Criteria:
     * Correctness and efficiency of the solution.